Ngā Karahipi Uru Rākau – Forestry Scholarships

 If you are shortlisted:

-- the person who can verify your whakapapa (if you applied on the basis of Māori descent) will need to be contactable by phone in September.
+- the person who can verify your whakapapa (if you applied on the basis of Māori descent) will need to be contactable by phone.

 Who to contact